The American Board of Trial Advocates

 For educators, ABOTA developed a Teachers' Law School, in which select high school teachers spend a weekend in a comprehensive program taught by leading judges, professors and lawyers so that they will be able to better teach their own students about the law in the classroom.
 We also co-sponsor a Journalists' Law School at Loyola Law School in Los Angeles.
 The concept is to give journalists, who report on court proceedings and legal developments, a better understanding of fundamental concepts of the law and our legal system, and how it developed, to make it easier for the reporters to understand and report accurately on the issues they are covering.

 ABOTA also runs a number of programs for professional development.
 Every year, the ABOTA Foundation runs a series of mock trials, called "Masters-in-Trial" demonstrations, in which ABOTA members from across the country put on a one-day mock trial before a live jury to demonstrate courtroom techniques for aspiring trial lawyers or those who wish to hone their trial skills.
 The faculty members are unpaid and are not even compensated for travel costs.
-We also have a "Trial College" for young lawyers, a week-long boot camp conducted by some of the best trial lawyers in America, that this year will be held at Harvard University in July.
+We also have a "Trial College" for young lawyers, a week-long boot camp conducted by some of the best trial lawyers in America.

 These are just some of the many things that ABOTA does to help foster understanding of our profession, which seems to be constantly under attack by those who find political expedience more important that a sound understanding of the rule of law and the role lawyers and judges play in maintaining a free, just and stable society.
 For a more complete understanding of what ABOTA does, visit our national website at www.abota.org.